qubit999/pico-p2p-lora-chat-cpp/README.md

-# Pico P2P LoRa Chat 🚀 🚀 🚀
+# 📡 Pico P2P LoRa Chat 🚀

 This project demonstrates a half-duplex peer-to-peer (P2P) chat application using Raspberry Pi Pico 2W and Waveshare SX1262 LoRa modules.
+I tested a distance of a few centimeters between each peer and the speed was amazingly fast (realtime).

 ## Hardware Used